 You can also access it directly using Ctrl+K. Just type what you’re looking for and it will automatically redirect you to the element that meets the search condition you have inserted.

-This will allow you to easily see who changed any spec or muted an event and when to collaborate within your team more efficiently and undo any changes if necessary.
+This will allow you to easily see who starred, muted, or deleted, any of your events or properties, as well as who changed any required or type constraint in your properties to collaborate with your team more efficiently and undo any changes if necessary.

 The Health Summary automatically shows you the overall state of your current tracking efforts.
 Here's all you can see in it: